PhilipBorgesen/minecraft/README.md

     - Lookup based on either Minecraft username or ID.
     - Fetching ID, current username, skin textures and history of prior usernames.
-  - `versions`, a small package for fetching Mojang's listing of Minecraft versions and working with the reported version information.
-Most important this package reports the latest snapshot and release versions of Minecraft.
+  - `versions`, a small package for fetching Mojang's listing of Minecraft versions and working with the reported version information; includes release dates of both official releases and the latest development snapshots.

 Documentation can be found at https://godoc.org/github.com/PhilipBorgesen/minecraft.